A group of people hiking through a lush, green forest on a dirt trail surrounded by tall trees.

 • Interested in deepening their relationship with the land

-No hiking experience, fitness level, or spiritual background is required.
+No hiking experience or spiritual background is required.

 Four people hiking on a snow-covered trail through a winter landscape with snowy trees and bushes.